gagolews/genieclust/.devel/sphinx/weave/sparse.rst

-Let's extract 200 clusters with Genie with respect to  cosine similarity between films' ratings as given by users (two movies considered similar if they get similar reviews).
+Let's extract 200 clusters with Genie with respect to the cosine similarity between films' ratings as given by users (two movies considered similar if they get similar reviews).
-Sparse inputs are supported by the approximate version of the algorithm which  relies on the near-neighbour search routines implemented in the `nmslib` package.
+Sparse inputs are supported by the approximate version of the algorithm which  relies on the near-neighbour search routines implemented in the *nmslib* package.